Mostaxd/E-Commerce-Angular/README.md

 # MyStore

-A Frontend Web-store that is fully based on the angular MVC Pattern.
+A Full-Stack Web-store that is fully based on the angular MVC Pattern.

 View Live: http://mostaxd-ecommerce.s3-website.eu-central-1.amazonaws.com